 Help Is Available

 Although post-acute withdrawal syndrome can be a very challenging process while the brain and body begin to heal and reorient itself to life without the use of alcohol or other drugs, help is available.
 There are many outpatient treatment programs available to guide you through the post-acute withdrawal phase during recovery to prevent relapse.
-Contact one of our dedicated treatment specialists today to learn more about the various options available to help you as you navigate PAWS.
+Contact one of our dedicated treatment providers today to learn more about the various options available to help you as you navigate PAWS.